Overlord-Runt/notes/docs/economics/T1 Global Economy/financial-flows.md

 ## Reasons for expansion in international financial flows:

 1. Lower controls on foreign currency markets, flows of foreign capital, banking interest rates and international investments in equity and debt markets
-2. Technological chnage: higher integration of international finiancial markets, more trading platforms, lower fees for buying/selling assets internationally
+2. Technological change: higher integration of international finiancial markets, more trading platforms, lower fees for buying/selling assets internationally

+## International Investmnet and transnational corporations

+Foreign direct investment(FDI) is where companies establish or buy a controlling interest in a foriegn company(10% or more)

+Foreign portfolio investment is wjere equity and debt securities are aquired.

+TNCs are companies that operate in 2 or more countries